 - Gas, bloating, or distended belly

-- Problems getting enough protein, fat, and calories, in your diet
+- Problems getting enough protein, fat, and calories in the diet

-Because of these problems, people with cystic fibrosis may have a hard time maintaining a normal weight.
-Even if your weight is normal, you may not be getting the correct nutrition.
+Because of these problems, a person with cystic fibrosis may have a hard time managing a normal weight.
+Even when weight is normal, a person may not be getting the right nutrition.
 Children with cystic fibrosis may not grow or develop correctly.

 Enzymes, vitamins, and salt: